chadblack/2018ELA/assignments.md

 periods.

 3. La Otra Conquista Critique.
 (25%) October 23.
 Students will write a formal essay critiquing the filme *La Otra Conquista*.
+Students will use assigned readings to critique the film.

 4. Exam 2.
 (25%) December 11.
 This exam will cover the maturation and
 dissolution of the Spanish and Portuguese Empires in the Americas.